Ideal Client Avatars: From Generic to Magnetic

 Who already values your way of thinking, not just your output?

-To make this clarity more tangible, it can help to create an Ideal Client Avatar (ICA).
-An avatar helps you envision your customer or client as a specific person with hopes, dreams, and goals.
-Knowing exactly who they are makes it easier for you to know who you’re speaking to and how to connect with them.
+To make this process feel more tangible, it can feel helpful to create an Ideal Client Avatar (ICA).
+An ICA helps you envision your customer or client as a real, specific person with hopes, dreams, and goals.
+Here are the basic building blocks of an ICA that goes beyond surface-level demographics:

 Surface Context